github/developer.github.com/content/changes/2015-02-27-licenses-api.md

 Or get information about a particular license:

     GET /licenses/mit

-When the preview media type is passed, the repository api will also return a repository's license when you get an individual repository:
+When the preview media type is passed, the repository api will also return information about a repository's license file when you get an individual repository:

     GET /repos/github/hubot